 Field Impacts Mitigation Measures A. Physical Characteristics Topography, landforms, geology and soils Significant amount of gravel, sand, asphalt and cement will be required for this subproject.
 Extraction of construction materials may cause localized changes in topography and landforms.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-Utilize readily available sources of materials.
-If contractor procures materials from existing burrow pits and quarries, ensure these conform to all relevant regulatory requirements.
-Borrow areas and quarries (If these are being opened up exclusively for the subproject) must comply with environmental requirements, as applicable.
-No activity will be allowed until formal agreement is signed between PIU, landowner and contractor.
-Water quality Trenching and excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt- laden runoff during rainfall which may cause siltation and reduction in the quality of adjacent bodies of water.
-The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-Prepare and implement a spoil management plan (see Appendix 4 for outline).
-Prioritize re-use of excess spoils and materials in construction activities.
-If spoils will be disposed, consult with Muktagacha local authority on designated disposal areas.
-All earthworks must be conducted during dry season to maximum extent possible to avoid the difficult working conditions that prevail during monsoon season such as problems from runoff.
-Location for stockyards for construction materials shall be identified at least 300m away from watercourses.
-Place storage areas for fuels and lubricants away from any drainage leading to water bodies.
-Take all precautions to minimize the wastage of water in the construction activities.
-Take all precautions to prevent entering of wastewater into streams, watercourses, or irrigation system.
-Install temporary silt traps or sedimentation basins along the drainage leading to the water bodies.
-Ensure diverting storm water flow during construction shall not lead to inundation and other nuisances in low lying areas.
-While working across or close to any water body, the flow of water must not be obstructed.
-Ensure no construction materials like earth, stone, or appendage are disposed of in a manner that may block the flow of water of any watercourse and cross drainage channels.
-Monitor water quality according to the environmental management plan.
+Utilize readily available sources of materials. contractor procures materials from existing burre pits and quarries, ensure these conform to relevant regulatory requirements.
+Borrow areas and quarries (If these are bei opened up exclusively for the subproject) mu comply with environmental requirements, applicable.
+No activity will be allowed until form agreement is signed between PIU, landowner a contractor. ow all ng ust as nal Water quality Trenching and excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt- laden runoff during rainfall which may cause siltation and reduction in the quality of adjacent bodies of water.
+The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures. designated disposal areas.
+All earthworks must be conducted during of season to maximum extent possible to avoid t difficult working conditions that prevail durin monsoon season such as problems from runoff.
+Location for stockyards for construction materia shall be identified at least 300m away frow watercourses.
+Place storage areas for fuels a lubricants away from any drainage leading to watebodies.
+Take all precautions to minimize the wastage water in the construction activities.
+Take all precautions to prevent entering wastewater into streams, watercourses, or irrigati system.
+Install temporary silt traps or sedimentatibasins along the drainage leading to the watebodies.
+Ensure diverting storm water flow duri construction shall not lead to inundation and oth nuisances in low lying areas.
+While working across or close to any water bod the flow of water must not be obstructed.
+Ensure construction materials like earth, stone, appendage are disposed of in a manner that m block the flow of water quality according to the water of any watercourse a cross drainage channels. in in in in in in in in in in Air quality Conducting works at dry season and moving large environmental management plan.
+Damp down exposed soil and any sand stockpil on site by spraying with water when necessar quantity of materials may create dusts and increase in during dry weather; Use tarpaulins to cover soils, sand and other loo -